Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Use quotes at the beginning of each paragraph of a continuous quote of several paragraphs, but at the end of the last paragraph only.

-Quote a word being introduced to readers the first time, but not in subsequent references.
+You may quote a word being introduced for the first time, but not in subsequent references

-Don’t quote names of automobiles, horses, dogs, vessels, etc.
+Don’t quote names of aircraft, automobiles, trains, vessels, etc.

 Use single quotes for quotations within quotations and in headlines.
 "I know the public will 'rage' at the design."

-The period and the comma always go within the quotation marks.
+The period and the comma always go inside the quotation marks

-Italic type is generally used for the following: certain scientific names, court cases, named vehicles, books, comic strips, computer and video games (but not other software), feature-length films and documentaries, long or epic poems, television series and serials, music albums, musicals, operas, orchestral works, paintings (and other works of visual art), periodicals (journals and magazines), plays.
+Italic type is generally used for the following: certain scientific names, court cases, named vehicles, books, feature-length films and documentaries, paintings (and other works of visual art), periodicals (journals and magazines)

 Use a semicolon between independent clauses to indicate separation stronger than a comma, but less than a period.